 - 1. Site Location: The Sherwin-Williams property is located at 1450 Sherwin Avenue in Emeryville, California approximately 2000 feet from San Francisco Bay and comprises approximately 10 acres.
 The Sherwin-Williams property is bounded by Horton Street to the east, Chiron property (the former "Rifkin Property") and Temescal Creek to the north, Sherwin Avenue to the south and railroad tracks to the west.
 The "Site" is currently defined as the Sherwin-Williams' property located at 1450 Sherwin Avenue and a portion of the adjacent former Rifkin Property, now owned by Chiron Corporation, located at 4525-4563 Horton Street, to which hazardous materials have migrated from the above-identified Sherwin-Williams property.
+The boundaries of the "Site" may be modified in the future based on the extent of pollutants defined during additional investigations.
 The approximate location of the Site is shown in Figure 1.
-The area is mixed use, comprising primarily industrial and commercial properties with some residential use. - 2.
-The Sherwin-Williams Company owns and operates a coatings Site History: manufacturing plant located at 1450 Sherwin Avenue.
+The area is mixed use, comprising primarily industrial and commercial properties with some residential use. - The Sherwin-Williams Company owns and operates a coatings 2.
+Site History: manufacturing plant located at 1450 Sherwin Avenue.
 The plant has been in operation since the early 1900s, manufacturing various types of coating products.
 Sherwin-Williams also produced lead-arsenate pesticides at the plant from approximately the 1920s until the 1940s.
 Sherwin-Williams' plant included an acid plant, oil tank storage facility, solvent tank storage facilities, alkyd resin manufacturing facility and a lacquer manufacturing facility.
 In 1987, Sherwin-Williams changed its manufacturing at the plant from oil-based products to water-based products.
 According to a previous report discussing historical site use of the Rifkin Property (Harding Lawson Associates 1992), previous owners or users of the Rifkin Property located northeast of the Sherwin-Williams property have utilized that property for industrial purposes.
 Several USTs were removed from both the Rifkin Property and a portion of the Site formerly owned by Southern Pacific Lines ("SPL") in the late 1980s and 1990s, which had been utilized by previous owners.
 The site histories for Sherwin-Williams and other nearby properties will be evaluated as part of the site investigation.

 3. Named Dischargers.
 The Sherwin-Williams Company is named as the discharger because it owned the property and operated the Sherwin-Williams plant at the time of the discharge(s) of hazardous substances occurred thereon and currently owns such property.
-These hazardous substances from the discharge at the Sherman-Williams plant have migrated off the Sherman-Williams property onto other areas of the Site.
+These hazardous substances from the discharge at the Sherwin-Williams plant have migrated off the Sherwin-Williams property onto other areas of the Site.